GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 to customize your Cloud Logging logs for an
 [Anthos Multi-Cloud](https://cloud.google.com/anthos/clusters/docs/multi-cloud)
 cluster.
-In this document, you learn how to host your own configurable Fluent Bit DaemonSet to send logs to Cloud Logging, instead of selecting the Cloud Logging option when creating the cluster.
+In this document, you learn how to host your own configurable Fluent Bit DaemonSet to send logs to Cloud Logging, instead of utilizing default workload logs with your cluster.

-Unlike user logs, Fluent Bit allows you to customize your logs.
+Unlike default workload logs, Fluent Bit allows you to customize your logs.
-Fluent Bit can also be used with specific applications or namespaces, as opposed to user logs which can only be used with all applications running on a cluster.
+Fluent Bit can also be used with specific applications or namespaces, as opposed to workload logs which can only be used with all applications running on a cluster.

 This tutorial applies to Linux nodes only.